Anti-Malware Testing Standards Organization: Organization

 Until 2012 AMTSO was administered by an elected and unpaid Board of Directors, with strategic and other input from an Advisory Board, and six committees to handle specific operations such as membership, fees, PR and so on.
 Subsequently, a major infrastructural change took place, introducing an executive team with a CEO, CTO, CFO and VPs of Marketing and Strategy in addition to the already existing Board.

+Board of Directors

+As of 2023 the Board of Directors constitutes 50% vendor, 50% tester membership and comprises the following: